Yandex Cloud

 • Encryption: Traffic encryption method.

-• Base: Name of the LDAP folder that stores user accounts.
+• Base: Name of the LDAP directory that stores user accounts.

-• Bind DN: (Optional) Unique username (DN) in LDAP.
+• Bind DN: Unique distinguished name (DN) of a user in LDAP.
+This is an optional setting.

-Refer to the GitLab documentation to learn how to configure the LDAP server to work with GitLab.
+To learn how to configure an LDAP server to work with GitLab, see this GitLab guide.

 Microsoft Entra IDMicrosoft Entra ID

-• Client ID: Client ID received when registering an application.
+• Client ID: Client ID obtained when registering the application.

-• Client Secret: Client secret key received when registering an application.
+• Client Secret: Client secret key obtained when registering the application.

-• Tenant ID: Tenant ID received when registering an application.
+• Tenant ID: Tenant ID obtained when registering the application.

-Refer to the GitLab documentation to learn how to register an application on the Azure side.
+To learn how to register an application on the Azure side, see this GitLab article.

 Microsoft Azure OAuth 2Microsoft Azure OAuth 2

-• Client ID: Client ID received when registering an application.
+• Client ID: Client ID obtained when registering the application.

-• Client Secret: Client secret key received when registering an application.
+• Client Secret: Client secret key obtained when registering the application.

-• Tenant ID: Tenant ID received when registering an application.
+• Tenant ID: Tenant ID obtained when registering the application.

-Refer to the GitLab documentation to learn how to register an application on the Azure side.
+To learn how to register an application on the Azure side, see this GitLab article.

 SAMLSAML